DSV8/FEUP-PFL/README.md

     between(Min, Max, Value), !.
 ```

-In the second choice, the username of each user is dynamically placed in the fact base (so it could be accessed through any other predicate) through the name_of/2 predicate.
+<div align="left"><font size="3">In the second choice, the username of each user is dynamically placed in the fact base (so it could be accessed through any other predicate) through the name_of/2 predicate.</font></div>

 ```prolog
 % get_username(+Player)